Is Sport Management A Good Major? Benefits, Salary, & Requirements

 According to the Bureau of Labor Statistics, the outlook for sport management officials is expected to rise.
 An impressive 18 percent growth rate is expected between 2020 – 2030.

-If you compare this to the average 8 percent for most career paths, it is easy to see just how prospective this field is.
+If you compare this to the average 8 percent for most career paths, it is easy to see this field’s perspective.

 2. Opportunity to follow your passion

-The passion for sports is quite intense, and many even commit large amounts of money and time to it.
-Getting a major in sport management gives you the opportunity to follow your passion with the promise of a paycheck too.
+The passion for sports is intense; many even commit large amounts of money and time to it.
+Getting a major in sport management allows you to follow your passion with the promise of a paycheck too.

 3. Job flexibility

-Sports management supports so many career paths that can be applied to various interests.
-If you want to work as a community leader or as a public recreation manager, sport management can help you.
+Sports management supports many career paths that can be applied to various interests.
+If you want to work as a community leader or public recreation manager, sport management can help you.

 With a degree in sport management, you can also work as an agent for players or as a public relation officer for organizations in crisis.